 As an interdisciplinary artist, I utilize painting, fiber art, sculpture, installation, performance, poetry, and calligraphy to state my intention.
-Objects, experiences, and content are the means by which I explore time and identity through material manipulation and ancestral memory.
-I believe Art can change the past.
+An exploration of time and identity through ancestral memory and material manipulation begets objects, experiences, and content.
+Art can change the past.

-Knitting is crucial to my fine art practice - the repetitive gesture collapses time and is a catalyst for sacred contemplation.
-It's ironic but forming an object slowly over time requires a kind of separation from the tangible, the material.
+Knitting is crucial to my fine art practice - the repetitive gesture collapses time and is a catalyst for creative contemplation.
 Process is the portal to my visual mythology, where an Orisha whom I call Whisperer informs my practice.

 I told her I'd been dreaming of cotton blossoms and her eyes grew long as the smile spread across her face, "Of course you have, I sent them to you.
 And now you must create and tell stories, those that haven't yet been told." -Whisperer

 Unwittingly, I have conjured an ancestral spirit and cotton (a plant fiber) is now medium, motif and metaphor.

 My Orisha is a maker who can take a wild cotton blossom, spin it, weave it, and transform it into an intricate lace garment.
 She watches over me and shares many secrets.